 He travelled across Canada gathering hundreds of objects from survivors and sites where 77 Indian residential schools once stood.

-The result was a monumental art installation called The Witness Blanket.
+The result was a monumental art installation called The Witness Blanket - will open in a new tab.
 In his new book, pre-eminent Indigenous artist Carey Newman and co-author Kirstie Hudson explain the remarkable and emotional process of Picking up the Pieces.

 Free ticket required